mi4uu/bitshares-core-refreshed/docs/gen-docs01/docs/docs/doc.bitshares/user_guide/fund_account.md

-# Fund (Send) & Transactions
+# Fund (Send) & Transactions {#fund-send-transactions}

-::: contents
+::: {.contents}
 Table of Contents
 :::

 ------------------------------------------------------------------------

-|

 ## Fund your Account

 ### Two Options to Fund your Account

 - **Send (Transfer)**: This is for between BitShares account holders to send funds.
 On the BitShares Blockchain , people never need to deal with *addresses* or *public keys*.
 BitShares account holders can use their *account names* for communication.
 - **Deposits**: BitShares account holders can use one of our partners to move over existing funds into your BitShares account.

 ## Send (Transfer)